hkevin01/ccps-webui/docs/spring-ecosystem.md

 # Spring Ecosystem Overview

-This document provides an overview of the primary Spring Framework components used in the CLR WebUI backend: Spring Boot, Spring Security, and Spring Data JPA.
+This document provides an overview of the primary Spring Framework components used in the CCPS WebUI backend: Spring Boot, Spring Security, and Spring Data JPA.

 ## Spring Boot